stroemlind/artsinalta/README.md

     *Spotify:
     ![Spotify](documentation/testing-screenshots/spotify.png)

-* "I want to be able to read the whole site on my phone and/or tablet"
+* "I want to be able to read the whole site on my phone and or tablet."
-  * For the User Story about reading the website on a phone and/or tablet, it is fully durable.
-For more information see the section about Responsiveness.
+  * For the User Story about reading the website on a phone and tablet, it is entirely durable.
+The User can read and navigate through the content no matter the screen size.

   * Tablet view:
   ![Home](documentation/testing-screenshots/hometablet.png)